attogram/llm-council/README.md

 /ps              - Show running models in Ollama
 /kick [model]    - Kick model out of the chat
 /invite [model]  - Invite model into the chat
-/rules           - View the Chat Instructions sent to models /context         - View the Chat Log
+/rules           - View the Chat Rules sent to models /log             - View the Chat Log
-/clear           - Clear the screen
+/round           - List models in the current round /clear           - Clear the screen
 /help            - This command list
 ```